Closing costs you should expect

 • Title Insurance

-Sellers: As we negotiate your sale, I'll not only work to get the highest sales price, but I'll also campaign for limited closing costs.
-And once we've come to an agreement, I'll give a detailed list of the closing costs so you know exactly where your money is going.
+Sellers: As we negotiate your sale, I'll not only work to get the very best sales price, but I'll also advocate for reduced closing costs.
+And once we've reached an agreement, I'll explain in detail the closing costs so you know exactly where your money is going.

-Buyers: If you are buying real estate in Clearfield County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not shocked when you arrive at closing time.
-I'll be happy to look through the LE with you, answering your questions and highlighting any estimates of concern.
+Buyers: If you're buying a home in Clearfield County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not shocked when you show up at closing time.
+I'll be willing to review the LE with you, answering your questions and highlighting any estimates that seem unusual.

 Profile Picture portrait37474.jpg